-Dry Leaf Nose: Sweet with the aroma of popped corn and caramel.
+Dry Leaf Nose: The crisp aroma of fresh apples and creamy vanilla.

 Liquor: A golden yellow that is sometimes cloudy.

 Flavour Notes: A smooth and sweet blend of apples and creamy vanilla.
 There is a faint hint of an herb flavour from the coriander.